cmbruns/pyovr/README.md

 Look in the "examples" folder for more example code.

+See the Oculus developer documentation for more details. https://developer.oculus.com/documentation/pcsdk/latest/concepts/book-dg/ NOTE you will need to mentally translate the example code from C++ to python.

 ## Details
 Runs on Windows only at the moment, but so does OVR SDK 0.8.0